ŠK Slovan Bratislava: Czechoslovak and Slovak top goalscorer

-^{1}11 goals for Slovan and 8 for Žilina.

-^{2}Joint top scorer with Filip Hlohovský of Žilina.

-^{3}Joint top scorer with Róbert Polievka of B.Bystrica.
+^{1}11 goals for Slovan and 8 for Žilina. ^{2}Joint top scorer with Filip Hlohovský of Žilina. ^{3}Joint top scorer with Róbert Polievka of B.Bystrica.

 Transfers

 Slovan have produced numerous players who have gone on to represent the Slovak national football team.
-Over the last period there has been a steady increase of young players leaving Slovan after a few years of first team football and moving on to play football in leagues of a higher standard, with the German Bundesliga (best scorer Róbert Vittek to 1.
-FC Nürnberg in 2003), English Premier League (Vladimír Kinder to Middlesbrough in 1997, Stanislav Varga to Sunderland in 2000, Igor Bališ to West Bromwich in 2000), Turkish Süper Lig (Marko Milinković to Gençlerbirliği S.K. in 2016, Ľubomír Meszároš to Elazığspor in 2002, Marián Zeman to İstanbulspor A.Ş. in 1995), Italy (Marek Hamšík to Brescia Calcio in 2004), Spanish La Liga (Samuel Slovák to CD Tenerife in 1997 and Peter Dubovský to Real Madrid C.F. for 110mil SKK (4.3mil €) in 1993).
-Other interesting transfers were Dušan Tittel to Nîmes Olympique in 1992, Igor Demo to PSV Eindhoven in 1997, Róbert Tomaschek to Heart of Midlothian F.C. in 2000, Kornel Saláta to FC Rostov in 2011 and Branislav Niňaj to Lokeren in 2015.
-Second highest transfer was agreed in 2020 when 25 years old striker and previous season topscorer Andraž Šporar joined Portugal team Sporting CP for a fee more than €7.0 million.
-Top transfer was agreed in 2025 when topscorer David Strelec joined Middlesbrough F.C. for a fee € 10 million which was the highest ever paid to a Slovak club.
+Over the last period, there has been a steady increase of young players leaving Slovan after a few years of first team football and moving on to play football in leagues of a higher standard, with the German Bundesliga (best scorer Róbert Vittek to 1.
+FC Nürnberg in 2003), English Premier League (Vladimír Kinder to Middlesbrough in 1997, Stanislav Varga to Sunderland in 2000, Igor Bališ to West Bromwich Albion in 2000), Turkish Süper Lig (Marko Milinković to Gençlerbirliği in 2016, Ľubomír Meszároš to Elazığspor in 2002, Marián Zeman to İstanbulspor in 1995), Italy (Marek Hamšík to Brescia in 2004), Spanish La Liga (Samuel Slovák to Tenerife in 1997 and Peter Dubovský to Real Madrid for 110 million SKK (€4.3million) in 1993).
+Other interesting transfers were Dušan Tittel to Nîmes in 1992, Igor Demo to PSV Eindhoven in 1997, Róbert Tomaschek to Hearts in 2000, Kornel Saláta to Rostov in 2011 and Branislav Niňaj to Lokeren in 2015.
+The second highest transfer fee was agreed in 2020 when 25 year old striker and previous season top scorer Andraž Šporar joined Portuguese team Sporting CP for a fee of more than €7 million.
+The most expensive transfer was agreed in 2025 when top scorer David Strelec joined Middlesbrough for a fee of €10 million, which was the highest ever paid to a Slovak club.